 Ngaire’s skill areas include project management, planning, evaluation, stakeholder engagement, communication, organisational change, capacity building, and carbon management.

-- Ngaire works part-time as Project Officer for environmental sustainability at a hospital based in Brisbane.
+- Ngaire works part-time as Project Officer for environmental sustainability at a Brisbane hospital.

 - In 2011, Ngaire worked with the Queensland Health Carbon Management Unit, developing tools and processes to support the unit’s eco-efficiency retrofits of Queensland’s public hospitals.